jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 ### Conditions are Boolean

-* each individual condition is either true or false
+Each individual condition is either true or false.

 ```
 if( age >= 18 ){